If you love lobster thermidor you will love this version made with poor man's lobster at a fraction of the cost!

 The 'lobster' is piled into dishes and smothered with a delicious white wine, cream and shallot thermidor sauce.
-Then it's topped with Parmesan and baked under the grill until golden and bubbling.
+Then, it's topped with Parmesan and baked under the grill until it's golden and bubbling.

 Perfect for Christmas eve as a starter or main course, fish Friday and entertaining too!

 And the best bit?
-It's ready in 20 minutes and uses just one pan.
+It's ready in just 20 minutes and uses just one pan.
+Perfect for an easy clean up

 Bon appétit!

-This is a term that is often given to monkfish, although sometimes it can refer to any firm white fish.
+This is a term that is often given to monkfish, although sometimes it can refer to any firm white fish, such as cod, haddock, pollack, hake or coley.

 The term refers to French word relating to heat and also the 11th month of the year in the French revolutionary calendar.
 However, some sources believe that the dish is named in honour of a play called Thermidor or that it was named by Napolean.